akarp0508/assembler/README.md

 assembler

 # Important
-This assembler requires 3 configuration files
+This assembler requires 3 configuration files:
  - instructions list
  - parameters list
- - psuedoinstructions list
+ - pseudoinstructions list

 General rules for configs and assembly code:
  - Every line with any uncommented non-space character(s) is taken into consideration